 Health Apps and CCPA

-The data collected by health apps, in many cases, is medical in nature.
+The data collected by healthcare apps, in many cases, is medical in nature.
 However, unless the app was developed by a covered entity or business associate with the purpose of allowing patients to monitor their health, the data would not be considered PHI.
 As such, the data collected by health apps is subject to the strict privacy laws set forth by CCPA.

 Marketing Data and CCPA